-Wet Feet Or Not?
+Hiking Wet Trails: Wet Feet Or Not?

 Choosing footgear is the real conundrum when hiking wet trails.
 Most people think they need waterproof boots.
 Some hikers just figure their feet are going to get wet anyway and choose breathable, non-waterproof boots that dry quickly.
 Personally, I don’t think the choice of waterproof or not is nearly as important as having a bootsole with lots of traction.
-I’d rather have wet feet than slip with every step.
+When the weather’s warm, I’d rather have wet feet than slip with every step.

 If it’s cold, I’ll try to keep my feet dry, often using waterproof socks.
 My favorites are knee-high Canadian Army issue which I wear over my cushioning hiking socks inside my boots.
 They weigh nothing, help keep your feet dry whether your boots are waterproof or not, give you the ability to walk through shallow puddles and small streams with dry feet when necessary.